-The Durham School of Architectural Engineering and Construction is dedicated to being a leader in advancing knowledge, innovating solutions, and driving collaboration and growth in the Architectural Engineering and Construction (AEC) fields around infrastructure with increasing focus on high-performance; sustainability; occupant comfort and well-being; and safety.
-With uniquely strong mutually beneficial collaborations with industry, we prepare students to be leaders in their selected profession within AEC.
-We offer academic programs in architectural engineering, construction engineering, and construction management, at both the undergraduate and graduate levels.
+As a leader in advancing knowledge and innovating solutions, the Durham School of Architectural Engineering and Construction drives collaboration and growth in architectural engineering and construction (AEC).
+We prepare tomorrow’s leaders through strong, mutually beneficial collaborations with industry, focused on improving performance, sustainability, occupant comfort and well-being, and safety in the built environment.
+The Durham School offers academic programs in architectural engineering, construction engineering, and construction management, at both the undergraduate and graduate levels.
 Graduates of our degrees currently work in the AEC field as design and construction engineers, construction managers, building commissioners, entrepreneurs, authors, professors, as well as in building operations, product sales, construction and/or patent law, and more.
-Learn more about our degree programs, faculty, and achievements below!

 Examples of our strong collaborations with industry include the following: